SerdarSanri/devot-ee-Orders-API-Laravel-Bundle/devotee_orders/readme.md

 ## devot:ee Orders API Bundle, by Benjamin Kohl

-The devot:ee Orders API bundle allows ExpressionEngine add-on developers selling their add-ons on devot:ee to access their sales data.
+The devot:ee Orders API bundle allows ExpressionEngine add-on developers that sell their add-ons on devot:ee to access their sales data.

 ## Installation